A: The cheese pizza can feed a family of four.

 Step 3: You desire what?

 In the open column on your paper write down your desires.
-A few might be: graduate school, upgraded computer/cellphone, travel.
+A few might be: graduate school, upgraded computer/smartphone, travel.
 Put a rough money amount with each desire.

 Step 4: Now the hard part